leeberg/CashCatRansomwareSimulator/README.md

 ```
 **Options**
-* webHookEnabled do you want to execute a POST webhook on execution?
+* webHookEnabled - instructs CashCat to execute a GET webhook execution on open
 * webHookURI - Webhook URI to be called
-* catMode - "Secret" cashcat mode!
+* catMode - "Secret" **CashCat** mode!

 ## Todo
 + ~~UNC path support (works on my machine)
 + ~~Add Webhook Support for Canary like feature
++ ~~Enable Optional Easter Egg Cash Cat Mode
 + Make the UI more ransomware-ey
-+ ~~Enable Optional Easter Egg Cash Cat Mode